 If you just want some good books to start reading in other languages, scroll to the bottom to see our language-specific guides.

 If literary goals are your main motivation, it might be tempting to start reading Les Misérables a month into learning French.
 That probably won’t go well, though!
 It’s going to be very slow-going, and you’ll probably only know a fraction of the language.
 Worse, you might find it discouraging, which will really sap your motivation.
+The classics are great, but the antiquated and literary vocabulary won’t be doing you any favors.

-Better Yet, Choose A Story You Know Already
+Choose Stories You Know Already

 Keep A Dictionary By Your Side